Semilinear Dynamic Programming: Analysis, Algorithms, and Certainty Equivalence Properties: Introduction

 This confirms that the class of linear-plus-constant cost functions is closed under value iteration (cf.\ the class of functions $\widehat{\cal J}$), and has the structure that underlies the methodology of this paper.
 Moreover, certainty equivalence holds in the sense that the optimal policy is the same as for the deterministic problem, where the random quantities $A_k$ and $w_k$ are replaced with their expected values $E\{A_{k}\}$ and $E\{w_{k}\}$.
 Here the optimal policy is obtained from the preceding minimization, and is independent of the initial state and the generated state sequence (cf.\ the class of policies $\widehat {\cal M}$). \end{example}

 The purpose of this paper is to present a new analysis of a class of infinite horizon semilinear problems, which is qualitatively similar but far more challenging than the one for the preceding finite horizon problem.
 We focus primarily on the case of stationary $n$-dimensional positive semilinear systems that involve a nonnegative matrix $A$ and cost vector $q$, and conditions that ensure that the state $x_k$ is confined to the positive orthant of $\re^n$.
 These assumptions (to be spelled out more precisely in subsequent sections) bring to bear the theory of monotone increasing and affine monotonic problems of infinite horizon DP \cite{bertsekas1975monotone,bertsekas1977monotone,bertsekas2019affine}.
 Among others, our results relate to the methodology of positive linear systems that has been pioneered by Rantzer and his co-workers \cite{rantzer2022explicit,li2024exact,ohlin2023optimal,ohlin2024heuristic,bencherki2024data}.
-However, our work also goes beyond this methodology in that it includes the treatment of stochastic problems, possibly involving Markov jump parameters, and establishes associated certainty equivalence results.
+They are also related to the optimal control of continuous-time compartmental systems studied by Blanchini et al. \cite{blanchini2023optimal}.
+Our emphasis here is different: we develop a discrete-time semilinear DP framework, together with stochastic and Markov jump extensions and associated certainty equivalence results.

 The paper is organized as follows.
 In Section~\ref{sec:dete_formulation}, we formulate a deterministic semilinear DP problem, which will be the starting point for the subsequent analysis and extensions.
 In Section~\ref{sec:bellman_dete}, we study the solution properties of the corresponding Bellman's equation.
 In Section~\ref{sec:algo_dete}, we provide computational approaches to solve the deterministic problem.
 In Section~\ref{sec:stochastic}, we introduce a stochastic extension that involves multiplicative stochastic parameters, which are independent across stages, and we demonstrate the certainty equivalence principle for this problem.
 In Section~\ref{sec:markov}, we study the case where the stochastic parameters of different stages evolve according to a Markov chain.